Developer: Lionhead Studios

 Let’s start with the story.
 Fable II had an awesome and memorable story, but Fable III tends to fall on a mediocre and typical one.
 You have to gather allies throughout the land of Albion to rise against your evil brother, but really there’s a stronger force at hand (I won’t say for spoilers).
 The whole story is generic and the characters aren’t too memorable (except Reaver!), and following a nameless hero is getting old.
 Other than that it’s decent and has a couple of twists, but it just treads on without doing much new to the series.

 The game features something very unique and that’s your central hub.
-You can press the start button anytime and you will go to a hub with your map and everything else you need such as changing weapons, clothing, makeup, Xbox LIVE Marketplace, Xbox LIVE co-op, the achievement wall, your treasury etc. It’s very intuitive and unique (and there’s no loading!)
-In the map you can fast travel to any city, and all gnomes, keys, and quests are marked so you can keep track of them.
-You can also buy real estate from the map instead or wandering around everywhere and doing it on foot.
+You can press the start button anytime and you will go to a hub with your map and everything else you need such as changing weapons, clothing, makeup, Xbox LIVE Marketplace, Xbox LIVE co-op, the achievement wall, your treasury, etc. It’s very intuitive and unique (and there’s no loading!)
+On the map, you can fast travel to any city, and all gnomes, keys, and quests are marked so you can keep track of them.
+You can also buy real estate from the map instead of wandering around everywhere and doing it on foot.

 Secondly, Fable is all about exploring and there is more exploring than there are main quests.
 There are a ton of side quests such as finding 50 gnomes, keys, and 30 Aurorian flowers.
 These are for opening silver chests, and just getting achievements, but you will need the strategy guide or some online guide because boy it is frustrating to find these things.
 You can find dive spots, dig spots, and books as well but it seems endless and doesn’t really pay off achievement-wise (except the books).